4 Strategies for Living Well with Chronic Fatigue

 Eat a Healthy Diet

 Yeah, yeah.
 I’ve heard that one.
 There’s no shortage of nutritional info and ‘autoimmune protocol’ diets online.
 Personally, I’ve worked with a nutritionist and found a healthy balance of eating foods that taste good and help me to feel good too.
 Everyone is different, of course, but for me having healthy prepared meals ready to eat makes a huge difference in my overall energy level.
 Why?
 I don’t have to think about what to cook, spend energy preparing and cooking, and I don’t give in to take out or processed foods when I feel too fatigued to make myself food.
 Spoiler alert, eating crap when I feel like crap never makes me feel any better!
-I’ve tried a whole lot of meal prep and prepared meal options and CookUnity (only available in Northeast area), Freshly and Daily Harvest are my favorites.
+I’ve tried a whole lot of meal prep and prepared meal options and CookUnity (only available in Northeast area) and Freshly are my favorites.

 CookUnity has 150 options each week, which you can sort by diet to choose the perfect combo for you and it is cooked by professional chefs and delivered fresh.
 Plus, I love that they are supporting an independent team of over 50 chefs, they say “with different backgrounds and rock-solid expertise, our chefs will bring world-class flavors to your table”.
 And if you’re concerned about what to eat, as I am, they also have a dedicated holistic nutritionist who will help you design your meal plan, free with the service.
 If they deliver to you in the Northeast, you can try them for 50% off with code JennaGreen!